dominic171/nn-crop-classification/README.md

 ## Code Structure explained

-The code is separated into the folder models, the folder utils, the folder data, the folder results, the file main.py and trainer.py
+The code is separated into the folders models, utils, data, and results & the files main.py, eurocrops.py, and trainer.py

 models: This folder is intended for the neural network definitions (e.g. your torch.nn.Module class)